-When you use the keyless entry system, the keyboard and step lights illuminate.

-Do not push the buttons with a key, pencil or any other hard or sharp object as the buttons could be damaged.
+When you use the keyless entry system, the keyboard illuminates.
+Do not push the buttons with a key, pencil or any other hard object as it could damage the buttons.
 Although each button is provided with two digits separated by a vertical line, there is only one contact per button.
-Press in the center of the button (between the two digits, on the vertical line).
+Press in center of button, i.e. between the two digits.

-You must unlock the entrance door before you unlock any other baggage or service compartment door.
+You must unlock the entrance door before you unlock the baggage compartment doors.
 If you let more than five seconds pass between the numbers you press, the system shuts down, and you have to enter your code again.
-If the keyless entry system does not work properly, use the key to lock or unlock entrance or compartment doors.
+If the keyless entry system does not work properly, use the key or the remote entry transmitter to lock or unlock entrance door or the baggage compartment doors.